Roberto Souper Onfray: Failed coup attempt

 The aforementioned attempted coup, known as the Tanquetazo, took place on 29 June 1973 and was widely reported in international wire and news media.
 At the time, Souper was the commander of the "Regimiento Blindado Nº2" Chilean Army tank force in the Santiago region.
 Souper's failure is considered significant in that it provided the military with a valuable lesson as to what conditions were necessary for a coup to succeed.
 There is no reliable evidence that the United States actively assisted or even approved of Souper's tanquetazo and given the absurdly uncoordinated nature of the event, and the lack of support for it within the rest of the Chilean military, such a connection is considered unlikely.
 However, there is considerable published information about the Chilean organization "Patria y Libertad" that did promote the coup attempt and members of that group notoriously took refuge in the embassy of Ecuador when the coup's failure was made clear.
-Souper's cousin, Carlos Souper Quinteros, along with Roberto's brothers Jaime and Patricio, were active members of "Patria y Libertad."